a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

                                                                      // maxFuturePatchLevelMonths defaults to 1
                                                                      // null means any future patch level is OK

-                trustAnchorOverrides = setOf(extraTrustedRootPubKey),// require a custom root as the trust anchor
+             /*(1)!*/trustedRootOverrides = setOf(myCustomRoot),  // require a custom root as the trust anchor
                                                              // for the attestation certificate chain

                 requireRemoteProvisioningOverride = true // require a remotely-provisioned attestation
                                                          // certificate for extra security